Wander Women Egypt:

-Day 3: We’ll leave Aswan bright and early to reach Abu Simbel, one of the most awe-inspiring temples in all of Egypt.
+Day 6: We’ll leave Aswan bright and early to reach Abu Simbel, one of the most awe-inspiring temples in all of Egypt.
 Fear not — naps aplenty are in our future.
 Next stop?
 Lunch overlooking Philae Temple, a famous archaeological site atop its own island which we’ll sail to after.
 Finally, we’ll board our felucca, a traditional wooden Egyptian boat perfect for channeling your inner Cleopatra (and yes, costumes are welcome and encouraged).
 At night, we’ll dock in the marshes of the Nile and set up on the banks for yoga before a stargazing sleepover party on the deck.